opennetworkinglab/aether-docs/onramp/directory.rst

   useful when you find yourself trying to troubleshoot a problem in a later section.
-For example, isolating a problem with a physical gNB is easier if you know that connectivity to the AMF and UPF works correctly, which the *Emulated RAN* section helps to establish.
+For example, isolating a problem with a physical gNB is easier if you know that connectivity to the AMF and UPF works correctly, which the :doc:`Emulated RAN </onramp/gnbsim>` section helps to establish.

   Our second hint is to join the ``#aether-onramp`` channel of the `ONF Workspace <https://onf-community.slack.com/>`__ on Slack, where